 Instead just charge it at home every few days, to fully charge takes about 7-8 hours, it just plugs right into your sockets at home.
 Bingo.
 Ok that was the spend less bit.

 Here’s the downgrade bit:

 Downgrade – you might think a 500W generator is too much for this aquarium heater.
 So then downgrade to the 300W or even 250W.
 Hey you might not want to, the choice is yours.
 I’m frugal, but if I’m going to buy something, I usually buy it with just a bit more juice or poke than I need.
 Just in case.
-Plus, with using it for light too etc…anyway the choice is yours.
+Plus, im using it for light too…but anyway the choice is yours.

 So let’s recap, you’ve got your generator, and your super happy with that, what else do you need?